MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

 ## Create a GNU/Linux VM with system-assigned managed identity

 Use the following steps to create an Azure VM with a system-assigned managed identity and prepare it to run the Spring Boot application.
-For an overview of Managed identities for Azure resources, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).
+For an overview of managed identities for Azure resources, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).

 1. Open a Bash shell.